 Before Adding a Protein Powder, Confirm That It’s Necessary

 We live in a world where buzz words are always flying at us.
 Check the RDA for protein based on your gender and weight before adding a supplement.
 Most people are surprised to learn that they (and their kids) are doing A-OK in the protein department.

-If you’re serving a child or adult that’s struggling with GI issues, (lack of) weight gain, etc. be sure to work with a professional to make sure all of the needs are being met.
+If you’re serving a child or adult that’s struggling with GI issues, (lack of) weight gain, etc. be sure to work with a professional to make sure all of their needs are being met.
 You also want to avoid going overboard on protein, as too much can stress some systems.

 On a side note, 1 tablespoon of a healthy fat, such as avocado oil or tiger nut oil (not a nut) is an excellent addition to a smoothie made for someone who needs to gain weight.

 Some would argue that smoothies don’t require any sweeteners at all.
 Depending on the ingredients you use, I’d tend to agree.
 Smoothies that are heavy on (sweet) fruit content should omit sweeteners.
 A great example is apple.
 Apples are very sweet and don’t require the extra boost.

 Tart and citrus fruits however can register as almost bitter or sour, especially in large amounts.
 Select a sweetener you’re comfortable with and/or a sweetener allowed on your specific diet type.

 My go-to sweetener is organic maple syrup for the kids.
 It’s an unrefined sugar and something Kid Three (Mr. Low/No Sugar) does well with.